As seen on

 How much is Electricians Insurance?

-How much you pay will be dependent on the level of coverage you opt for and the different insurances you choose, and may be higher or lower than average.
-Besides public/product liability cover, which starts from £89 a year or so, if you opt to grow your business and hire employees you can expect to pay at least £350 more in insurance due to your Employers’ Liability cover (even if you only hire one employee).
+While electrician insurance starts from £85 to £100 for basic coverage, the amount you pay will depend on the level of coverage you opt for and the different insurances you choose, and may be higher or lower than average.
+Besides public/product liability costs, which start from £89 a year or so, if you opt to grow your business and hire employees you can expect to pay at least £350 more in insurance due to your Employers’ Liability cover (even if you only hire one employee).
 This is significantly more than the average cost of employers’ liability, as insurers categorize electricians as higher risk than industries like catering or cleaning.

 What will impact the cost of my Electrician Insurance, and how can I save money?